Mathématique: Chapter 6

 “Suffice it to say that in an actual system where you’re the authenticating party, you have no control over the manner in which I reach the ‘door’.
 In a real system, from your point of view—I’m simply there.”

-“Then you turn around and you call out the name of whichever route you would prefer me to appear by.
-Since I’m choosing my entry path into the cave at random, roughly fifty percent of the time I will be required to open the door to appear by the route that you specify.
-If I consistently appear, then you know I can open the door, but you don’t know how I did it.
+“You call out the name of whichever route you would prefer me to appear by.
+And we iterate that.
+Roughly fifty percent of the time I’ll be required to open the door to appear by the route you specify.
+If I consistently appear, you know I can open the door.”

-“So I give you some cash for your fancy algorithm,” Young murmured.
+“Then I fork over some cash for your fancy key,” Young murmured.

-“The advantage, of course, to applying a zero knowledge protocol to a cypher that’s running on a crystal quantum computer,” Rush said, saving Young the trouble of doing any further conversational work, “is that one gets around the problem of observing the system state, and thereby destroying the key it contains.
-Rather than obtaining an actual key, such a protocol would invite the gate itself to query the very algorithm that is trying to unlock it.”
+“The advantage, of course, to applying a zero knowledge protocol to a cypher running on a crystal quantum computer,” Rush said, saving Young the trouble of doing further conversational work, “is that one gets around the problem of observing the system state, and thereby destroying the key it contains.
+Rather than obtaining an actual key, such a protocol would invite a dance between the gate and the querying program.
+It’d be a computational demonstration of the true reality: the key itself is fundamentally is unobtainable.”

-Any second now he was going to shift his weight and really wake himself up again.
+Any second now Young was gonna shift his weight and really wake himself up again.
 He was just so damn tired.
-“It’s not going to work,” Young murmured.
+“It won’t work,” he murmured.

-“Really,” Rush said dryly.
-“Do you have a degree in quantum mechanics that you’ve thus far failed to disclose?”
+“Really,” Rush said.
+“Do you have a degree in quantum mechanics you’ve failed to disclose?”

 “No,” Young said, “I know what you’re doing.
-You’re trying to get me to fall asleep by talking about cyphers and it’s not going to work.”
+You’re trying to get me to fall asleep by talking about cyphers and it’s not gonna work.”

 “Personally, I find nothing more conducive to unrelenting insomnia than a discussion of cyphers.
-And why would I want you to fall asleep?
-You’re so fucking helpful.”
+An’ why would I want you t’fall asleep?
+You’re so fuckin’ helpful.”

 “What time is it?”
 Young asked.